Families bid farewell as Thai massacre victims are cremated

 Associated Press

-The ceremonies for most of the victims were held jointly to spare families from having to wait long hours for successive cremations to be completed, Phra Kru Adisal Kijjanuwat, the abbot of the Rat Samakee temple, said.
+Joint ceremonies for most of the victims were held at three temples to spare families from having to wait long hours for successive cremations to be completed, said Phra Kru Adisal Kijjanuwat, the abbot of the Rat Samakee temple.

-Gasoline fed the flames of the charcoal-fueled open-air pyres as the sky darkened at the temple.

-On Tuesday morning, many of the young victims’ bodies had been outfitted as doctors, soldiers or astronauts — what they wanted to be when they grew up — before they were to be cremated in the evening.
+After the coffins were placed in each of the small, brick-enclosed funeral pyres, the victims’ relatives came forward in the darkening skies to put portraits of their loved ones on top.
+Some family members also placed children’s toys alongside.

 “I just want to help our friends and share our thoughts with them,” said Petchrung.
 “We are not talking about money or anything but rather sharing our thoughts and feelings as a fellow human being,”